electrolux-oss/aws-cost-exporter/README.md

 ![aws-cost-exporter-design](doc/images/aws-cost-exporter-design.png)

-## Setup AWS IAM User, Role and Policy
+## Setup AWS IAM User, Role, and Policy

 Note that if there is a list of AWS accounts for cost data collection, only **ONE** user needs to be created.
-This user is usually created in the AWS account where the exporter is deployed to (an EKS cluster).
+This user is usually created in the AWS account where the exporter is deployed (an EKS cluster).
 This can be done from the AWS console - IAM portal or by terraform code.

 After creating the user, visit the security credentials tab and create an access key for it.
 The access key and secret key will be needed when deploying the exporter.